 Virginia's CDBG Planning Grant program is designed to aid in developing clearly articulated strategies for addressing communities' greatest community development needs following meaningful citizen participation.
-Planning Grant funding totaling \$700,000 is available on an open basis from April 1, 2022 until December 31, 2022 or until all of the funding is committed.
-Some applications may be considered after the December 31st deadline on a case-by-case basis only for those grants being completed in preparation for a 2024 competitive cycle.
+Planning Grant funding totaling \$1,000,000 is available on an open basis from July 1, 2023, until December 30, 2023, or until all of the funding is committed.

 A locality interested in obtaining Planning Grant assistance must submit a completed application through DHCD's Centralized Application and Management System (CAMS).
 Applications are due the 15th of each month.
 Applications submitted after the 15th will be held until the 15th of the following month.
-DHCD will review applications and provide the applicant locality with a written response which outlines activities which must be completed within ninety (90) days of the DHCD correspondence.
-Failure to submit activities within this timeframe may result in the loss of the remaining balance of your planning grant allocation.
-For all subsequent planning grants, only costs for Preliminary Engineering Reports and Rehabilitation Specialists will be eligible for funding.